procrastinate-org/procrastinate/docs/howto/django.md

 ```console
 $ (venv) ./manage.py procrastinate worker
 ```
-:::{note}

 `./manage.py procrastinate` mostly behaves like the `procrastinate` command itself, with some commands removed and the app is configured for you.
 You can also use other subcommands such as `./manage.py procrastinate defer`.

+:::{note}
-Note that the `--app` option is not available, Procrastinate generates an app for you using a Psycopg or Aiopg connector depending on your Django setup, and connects using the `DATABASES` settings.
+Procrastinate generates an app for you using a Psycopg or Aiopg connector depending on your Django setup, and connects using the `DATABASES` settings.
 :::

 ## Deferring jobs